 Want to volunteer, intern or participate further?
 Contact the Associate Director of the Hiphop University Project, Professor Dawn-Elissa Fischer also known as the DEF Prof.

-Visit the Hiphop Archive and view current hiphop-related educational tools.
+Visit the Hiphop Archive and Research Institute and view current hiphop-related educational tools.
 Common and LL Cool J are two notable celebs whose children's books are on display.
 Search the Bibliography for more.